KillzXGaming/Switch-Toolbox/README.md

 - Kuriimu for some IO and file parsing help.
 - Skyth and Radfordhound for PAC documentation.
 - Ac_K for ASTC decoder c# port from Ryujinx.
+- pkNX and kwsch for Fnv hashing and useful pkmn code/structure references.
+- Dragonation for useful code on the structure for some flatbuffers in pokemon switch

 ##  Resources
 - [TreeView Icons by icons8](https://icons8.com/)